eleev/device-kit/README.md

 - Device Type information
   - Easily get a device's `identifier`
   - Determine if an app running on a `simulator` or on an actual device
-  - Includes information about each `iOS` device
+  - Includes information about an each `iOS` device
-- Device Storate status such as:
+- Device Storage status such as:
   - `Total` space
   - `Free` space
   - `Used` space
-  - You can format the data using various `units` (everything that is supported by `ByteCountFormatter.Units`)
+  - You can format the data using various `units` (by using `ByteCountFormatter.Units`)

 # ✈️ Usage